Hangover Joe’s Formula

 Finally, herbs have target organs and channels (these are the acupuncture meridians associated with the organs).
 A herb that is described as entering the liver or the kidneys has an effect on those organs as well as the channels associated with those organs.
 Affecting the channel often means that the part of the body that will benefit from the medicinal properties of the herb will lie on the trajectory of that channel.
 For instance, an herb for what is stomach fire? might address heartburn in the stomach, but also bleeding gums which is an area through which the stomach channel passes.

 First let's describe the energetic properties of alcohol, then we'll see how Kudzu addresses these qualities.

-Just as herbs are given tastes and temperature, so are other things that might end up going into our mouths.
-Alcohol is consider as being warm or hot in temperature.
+Just as herbs are given tastes and temperatures, so are other things that might end up going into our mouths.
+Alcohol is considered to be as being warm or hot in temperature.
 It makes you feel warm, it burns the stomach, and it turns your face red.
 These are all indications that alcohol's thermal nature is hot.
-Its effect on the human body is the creation of damp and heat inside the body.
+Its effect on the human body is the creation of dampness and heat inside the body.
 The heat part is relatively easy to understand as I just mentioned.
 However the dampness is something that we'll see more in the hangover than the heat of intoxication.